riscarattm81112/repository/README.md

-The Hockey Hall of Fame, located in Toronto, Canada, honors the greatest players, coaches, referees, and builders of the game, preserving their legacies for future generations.
+The Marquess of Queensberry rules, established in 1867, introduced significant changes to boxing, including the use of padded gloves, standardized ring dimensions, and rounds.